Skip to Main Content

 The new model features a re-engineered heel-piece that reduces the risk of finger pinch and is overall easier to operate and adjust.
 It comes with improved durability, a new hex adjustment screw, new arms, and a new 105mm brake width that will also carry over to the current Pivot 15.
 Perhaps the biggest perk of the new model is a 15mm adjustment range, which makes it easier to switch boots without having to remount your skis (the mount points are also slightly closer together).

-The turntable heel, multi-directional release, long elastic travel, bombproof construction, and the overall functionality remain the same.
-As always, evo gets its own bright signature colorway.
+The turntable heel, multi-directional release, long elastic travel, bombproof construction, and overall functionality remain the same.
+As always, evo gets its bright signature colorway.
 We’ve seen mock-ups and can’t give away much, but let’s just say, Barbie would be proud.

 2025 Marker Ski Bindings